spkcspider/spkcspider/README.md

   * intention=login: referrer uses spkcspider for login (note: referrer should be the one where the user is logging in, check referrer field for that)
   * intention=persist: referrer can persist data on webserver
 * embed_big=true: only for staff and superuser: Overrides maximal size of files which are embedded in graphs (only for default helper)

+## special header
+* Content-Type/Accept=application/json: some forms are rendered as json (currently only deletion form)

 ## Referrer
 * normal referrer mode: send token to referrer, client verifies with hash that he sent the token.